Golf Ball Position: Correct Stance From Driver to Putter

 If it’s further back in your stance, it’s easy to get steep and produce the dreaded pop-up shot.
 If it’s too far forward, you will have plenty of timing and accuracy issues too.

-Having the ball off your left heel at address will allow you to hit up on it at impact for maximum distance.
+Having the ball off your front heel at address will allow you to hit up on it at impact for maximum distance.
+Unlike other clubs in the bag, you should never change the ball position with your driver.

-Fairway woods are a bit different, though.
-A good rule of thumb is to have your fairway woods off the logo on your shirt (which is normally the left chest piece).
+Fairway woods are a bit different, though… A good rule of thumb is to have your fairway woods off the logo on your shirt (which is normally the left chest piece for a right-handed golfer).
 This is about two ball lengths from your left heel.

 One of the biggest mistakes that so many golfers make is they put the ball too far forward with fairway woods (especially if they’re hitting it from the turf).
 The common thinking is that it will help you get the ball airborne, when in reality, the opposite is true.